 4. Helps You Create a Routine Cleaning Schedule

-When you simplify the meal preparation and cooking processes, scheduling routine cleaning becomes easy.
+When you simplify the meal preparation and cooking processes, scheduling routine kitchen cleaning becomes easy.

 That’s because you have more time to plan and schedule a regular cleaning routine.
 While you bake or roast marinated meat or boil/steam pre-cut vegetables, you can clean up your kitchen within minutes.
 Washing the dishes as you go saves you from taking care of a big pile in the sink after your meal.